The AI-Ready Non-Profit Back Office · Part 01

 Chapter 02 of 04

 Skip chapter introTERN is being developed around three core capabilities that address the most persistent operational failures I have seen repeat themselves across every non-profit I've worked with.
-Each capability is a direct translation of something I have already built manually or with low-code tools inside real organizations.
+Each capability is a direct translation of something I have already built manually or with low-code tools inside real organisations.

 Gift Processing & Reconciliation